 - Carefully transfer the chapati to a hot tawa/ pan and cook on both sides till it is cooked through (has brown spots on both sides).

-- Smear with ghee and serve with jaggery or urad-chana dal.
+- Smear with ghee and serve with jaggery and/ or pakoda kadhi.

 Another popular winter Bajra flour recipe is a warm drink called Bajra raab which is made by roasting bajra with ghee and warm spices like ginger.